emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 You call down divine power into a weapon you are wielding.
 Make a Melee Strike.
 On a success, the target takes an additional 2d8 Radiant damage.
 You can use this Flourish three times per day.
 When you have expended all uses, you can expend a use of another Flourish to gain the ability to use Divine Smite an additional time before the next the day.
 The chosen Flourish must be one that can be used three times per day.

 You can use this Flourish three times per day.

+### Dispel Magic
+Spell\
+1 action\
+Choose one creature, object, or magical effect within range.
+Any Spell on the target ends.

 ### Dragon Breath
 Polymorph, Spell\